NordicESMhub/climate-data-tutorial/_episodes/03-visualization-python.md

 <img src="../fig/tp_plot_jet.png" />

-We can see there is a band with *lot* of rain.
+We can see there is a *band* around the equator with a lot of rain.
 Let's add continents and a projection using cartopy:

 ~~~
 import matplotlib.pyplot as plt